(APPLICABLE TO HOMEWOOD, JHU AT EASTERN CAMPUSES and THE KESWICK CAMPUS)

 5. PARKING REGISTRATION

-Eligible Hopkins staff and eligible students are required to register and display JHU vehicle identification stickers and/or hangtag on the registered vehicle when parked on the Homewood campus including the Eastern Campus.
+Eligible Hopkins staff and eligible students are required to register and display JHU hangtag on the registered vehicle when parked on the Homewood campus including the Eastern Campus and Keswick Campus.
 Eligible Faculty Hangtag members must display the Faculty Hangtag when parked on the Homewood and Eastern Campus.
 Parking registrations are not transferable among individuals.
 Registration materials and information can be found online or from the Homewood Parking & Transportation Office located in the South Garage under the Decker Quadrangle.
 The telephone number is 516-7275 (PARK).

 6. VISITOR PARKING